Mentors

 Getting Involved

-If you would like to get involved in the growth and development of tomorrow's business leaders, and have some fun as well, contact the Albers Career Center by phone at (206) 296-5687 or by e-mail at acc@seattleu.edu for more information and to get a brochure.
-If you know of other business leaders whom you feel would make excellent mentors, please call and give us their names and we will follow up with them.
+If you would like to get involved in the growth and development of tomorrow's business leaders, and have some fun as well, contact the Albers Career Center by phone at (206) 296-5687 or by e-mail at acc@seattleu.edu for more information.
+If you know of other business leaders whom you feel would make excellent mentors, please give us their names and we will follow up with them.